openpaperwork/pyinsane/doc/scanners.md

 If your scanner is not in the list:

 * Either it works, in which case feel free to report it (by pull request or [email](mailto:jflesch@openpaper.work))
-* Or it doesn't, in which case please open an [ticket](https://github.com/jflesch/pyinsane/issues/new) with a maximum of information
+* Or it doesn't, in which case please open a [ticket](https://github.com/jflesch/pyinsane/issues/new) with a maximum of information

 ## Sane